What is an IUD?

 Is Mirena expensive?

-It is actually less expensive than the average birth control pill if you use it for 3 years or longer.
+Most IUDs are usually fully covered by insurance.
+But if you do not have insurance, they are less expensive than the birth control pill, if you use it for 3 years or longer.